 There are two different ways to take Part 1 of the course, at different prices.

-Part 2 of the course is identical for everyone and is a full year of chat room and daily recap webinars.
+Part 2 of the course is identical for everyone and is a full year of chat room and Daily Recap Webinars.
 More on that in a minute.
 Back to the different Part 1's.

 Part 1: Bite-Size Video Method:

 I made 49 quality videos covering Part 1 of the course.
 These are 5 to 15 minute bite-size videos that you can access online from any internet connected device for up to one year, as many times as you want.
 I teach out of the manual and have a former student there to ask questions to ensure that the material is thorough and complete.
 You learn at your own pace.
 You probably wonít need the videos after the first month or two, but theyíre there if you need them for a full year.
-The same material is covered in your manuals.
-If you use this Part 1 method, the full year course is only $2000.
-Part 2, the very important chat room and daily recap webinars are included.
+The same material is covered in your printed manuals.
+If you use this Part 1 method, the full year course is $2000.
+Part 2, the very important chat room and daily recap webinars, is included.

 Part 1: One-on-One Method: